 Cornish Sea Salted Caramel Brownies

-I pretty much used the same recipe as I did for the Marmite Caramel Brownies I came up with last year, but the method was different and obviously I didn’t use Marmite.
+When it came to it, I pretty much used the same recipe as I did for the Marmite Caramel Brownies I came up with last year.
+But the method was different and obviously I didn’t use Marmite.
 I wanted to make a brownie batter using a rich dark chocolate so as to make a good foil for the sweet salted caramel.
 Rather than sandwiching the caramel as I’d done previously, I decided to swirl it through the batter.

 There’s no way to describe these brownies other than sublime.
-The caramel, which had honey notes, was perfectly salted.
-It created a squidgy interior to the brownie with a chewy toffee crust.
-Despite their deliciousness, CT and I weren’t able to eat them all at one sitting and they lasted us over the next few days.
-By this time they had taken on the consistency of fudge – two for the price of one.
+The caramel, which has honey notes, is perfectly salted.
+It creates a squidgy interior to the brownie with a chewy toffee crust.
+Despite their deliciousness, CT and I weren’t able to eat them all at one sitting.
+So they lasted us over the next few days.
+By day two, they’d taken on the consistency of fudge.
+Hooray, two for the price of one.
 My oh my!

 I served these Cornish sea salted caramel brownies with Rodda’s clotted cream custard.
 It happened to go perfectly, both when the brownies were warm and when they were cold.
 Despite the rugged terrain and unpredictable weather, we’re quite a decadent lot in Cornwall.

 - Triple chocolate almond brownies (naturally gluten-free)

 If these aren’t enough to tempt you, take a look at my other brownie recipes.
 I have plenty of them.
 Alternatively head over to my Bake up a Brownie board on Pinterest.
 You’re bound to find some inspiration there.